AlexCharlton/glls/README.md

 #### Utilities
     [macro] (export-pipeline .
 PIPELINES)

-Since glls-render causes `define-pipeline` to define multiple functions, this macro exports everything related to each pipeline in `PIPELINES`, except for the `set-SHADER-NAME-renderable-UNIFORM!` setters.
+Since glls-render causes `define-pipeline` to define multiple functions, this macro exports everything related to each pipeline in `PIPELINES`, except for the `set-PIPELINE-NAME-renderable-UNIFORM!` setters.
 These must be exported individually.

 ## Examples